 Are you going to put the mayonaise or ketchup or whatever on the actual innards of the sandwich – on the chicken or beef or whatever – or are you going to put it on the top bun that you’ve just removed to open the sandwich?

-I'm 30 years old and I live in Arizona with my husband and our two big dogs.
-I've been married for just over a year, and we have a 7 month old daughter named Penelope.
+I'm 32 years old and I live on an Air Force base in New Mexico with my husband and our two big dogs.
+I've been married for three years, and we have a 3 year old daughter named Penelope.
 You can do the math.
 It's okay.
 We don't mind.

 Read my stuff.
 You'll like it.